 In early 2019, the Orthopedic clinic was moved to the ground floor of the hospital near related services, such as medical imaging, for more accessibility to patients with reduced mobility.

 In April 2018, the Bergeron-Jetté Clinic was officially inaugurated.
-In an often painful and emotionally charged environment, the BMP Hospital and the BMP Foundation wanted to provide a more spacious, ergonomic, and secure facility to care for patients in a more private, confidential, calm, warm, and restful environment.
-From 2015 to 2016, 399 treatments were given to patients and the modernization and relocation of the Oncology Clinic was necessary to meet the growing demand for services.
+The BMP Hospital and the BMP Foundation wanted to provide a more spacious, ergonomic, and secure facility to care for patients in a more private, confidential, calm, warm, and restful environment.
+From 2015 to 2016, 399 treatments were administered to patients in this modernized department.

 The BMP Foundation partly financed the project with an investment of $1.7 million.